CIDRAM/Docs/readme.en.md

 ##### 9.2.2 CAPTCHA

-CIDRAM supports reCAPTCHA and hCaptcha.
+CIDRAM supports hCaptcha.
 They require API keys in order to be work correctly.
 They are disabled by default, but may be enabled by configuring the required API keys.
 When enabled, communication may occur between the service and CIDRAM or the user's browser.
 This may potentially involve communicating information such as the user's IP address, user agent, operating system, and other details available to the request.

 ##### 9.2.3 STOP FORUM SPAM